pomerium/pomerium/docs/docs/production-deployment.md

 As mentioned in [scaling](#scaling), Pomerium components themselves are stateless and support horizontal scale out for both availability and performance reasons.

 A given service type does not require communication with its peer instances to provide high availability.
-Eg, a Proxy service instance does not communicate with Proxy instances.
+E.g., a Proxy service instance does not communicate with Proxy instances.

 Regardless of the service mode, it is recommended you run at least 2 instances of Pomerium with as much physical and logical separation as possible.
 For example, in Cloud environments, you should deploy instances of each service to at least 2 different zones.
 On-prem environments should deploy >=2 instances to independent hardware.